-YOU ARE EXPERIENCING VERY SERIOUS DIFFICULTIES (EXTENUATING OR MITIGATING CIRCUMSTANCES)
+YOU ARE EXPERIENCING VERY SERIOUS DIFFICULTIES (EXTENUATING CIRCUMSTANCES)

-If you have very serious difficulties that mean that you will struggle to complete a large part (or even the whole) of your assessed work, then you tutor may advise you to apply to have mitigating circumstances taken into account.
+If you have very serious difficulties that mean that you will struggle to complete a large part (or even the whole) of your assessed work, then you tutor may advise you to apply to have Extenuating Circumstances taken into account.

 You will need to gather evidence - medical or otherwise - of your circumstances so that they can be considered and your situation can be reviewed.
-If your mitigating circumstances are accepted, then you can expect to be allowed to repeat part of or even all of the assessment for the year.
+If your extenuating circumstances are accepted, then you can expect to be allowed to repeat part of or even all of the assessment for the year.